VH1 Divas

-VH1 debuted the first annual VH1 Divas concert in 1998.
-VH1 Divas Live was created to support the channel's Save The Music Foundation and subsequent concerts in the series have also benefited that foundation.
-The VH1 Divas concerts aired annually from 1998 to 2004.
+VH1 hosted the first annual VH1 Divas concert in 1998.
+VH1 Divas Live was created to support the channel's Save the Music Foundation and subsequent concerts in the series have also benefited that foundation.
+The VH1 Divas concerts were a follow-up to the channel's annual VH1 Honors benefit concert that ran from 1994 to 1997, airing annually from 1998 to 2004.
 After a five-year hiatus, the series returned in 2009 with a younger-skewed revamp.
 In 2010 the concert saluted the troops and in 2011 it celebrated soul music, doubling the previous year's ratings.
 After a dance music-focused 2012 edition aired live from the Shrine Auditorium in Los Angeles on December 16, 2012, the show took another hiatus before being revived on December 5, 2016, at the Kings Theatre in Brooklyn, New York with a holiday theme and achieved its highest ratings in over a decade.

 VH1 Divas Live

 VH1 Divas Live: An Honors Concert For The VH1 Save The Music Foundation aired live on April 14, 1998.